How to Understand The Design of Mainframes

 Input/Output (I/O)

-Servers use the CPU to manage I/O, which means they apply a general-purpose processor to the task.
+Servers use the CPU to manage I/O, which means they apply a general-purpose processor.
 Mainframes have specific hardware that focuses entirely on I/O (called peripheral processors, channel processors, or I/O subsystems) that removes the I/O load from the CPU.
-This is a bit like a computer with a video card versus video processing on the mainboard.
-This means that mainframes are more specialized and provide more unique processors for different tasks.
+This is like a computer with a video card versus video processing on the mainboard.
+This means that mainframes are more specialized and provide unique processors for different tasks.
 This is a significant reason that CPU utilization on mainframes is so much higher than for servers.
 I/O turns out to be the biggest bottleneck on modern servers, limiting their utilization and something that mainframe designers knew decades ago when they designed their mainframes.
 IBM’s I/O Control Program is dedicated only to managing the I/O for the mainframe.

 The Hardware Utilization Benefits of Mainframes

 Because mainframes have so much forethought built into them, they do a much better job of hardware utilization than servers.
-This is why mainframes can run at 100% utilization for years and maintains peak performance up to 90% load, while servers lose efficiency at greater than 20% load.
-Mainframes are designed explicitly for particular workloads, but they are not marginal or unusual workloads.
-Quite the contrary, they are very common workloads.
+This is why mainframes can run at 100% utilization for years and maintain peak performance up to 90% load, while servers lose efficiency at greater than 20%.
+Mainframes are designed explicitly for particular workloads but are not marginal or unusual.
+On the contrary, they are very common workloads.
 Transaction processing, for example, is a very common workload, and it is something for which no better hardware has been designed than the mainframe.
-Rather than requiring extensive virtualization, mainframes rely upon logical partitions (LPARs) that run their own operating systems.
-The system processors and their memory are flexibly assigned to the LPARs, and resource allocation algorithms switch the processors and the memory between the LPARs depending upon the load.
-This means that while one LPAR is running virtualization, for running various specialized non-mainframe type workloads, the others can skip virtualization altogether when they run mainframe workloads.
-Within the LPAR that runs virtualization, the VMs are very lightweight, which is why IBM z systems can run so many of them.
+Rather than requiring extensive virtualization, mainframes rely upon logical partitions (LPARs) that run their operating systems.
+The system processors and their memory are flexibly assigned to the LPARs, and resource allocation algorithms switch the processors and the memory between the LPARs depending on the load.
+This means that while one LPAR is running virtualization for various specialized non-mainframe type workloads, the others can skip virtualization altogether when running mainframe workloads.
+Within the LPAR that runs virtualization, the VMs are very lightweight, so IBM Z systems can run many of them.
 The IBM z13 can have up to 85 LPARs.

 This diagram shows how LPARs are managed on a z Series mainframe.
 Notice the combination of LPARs with virtual machines (VMs)